About this Session

 Kurt debuted in the Adelaide musical theatre scene in 2017, where he played in the ensemble and Cesar Rodriguez in Saturday Night Fever with MBM, Hugo Peabody in Bye Bye Birdie with the Met, as well as ensemble and the Pied Piper in Shrek the Musical with AYT in January of 2018.
 Taking a small hiatus after Shrek to work on his newly developing singing and acting skills, as well as continuing work on his dance training of many years, Kurt has made a return to the theatre scene – playing the role of Scott Hastings in MBM's Strictly Ballroom in 2019.

-At 20 years old, Nick dove into his passion for drama and musical theatre in his final year in high school and hasn't stopped since.
-His most recent drama highlight was a successful production with the Flinders Uni Performing Arts Society, and though he enjoys traditional theatre, his heart rests with singing.
-He will never forget his first musical Legally Blonde and has since performed at the Adelaide Fringe Festival, his most recent show was at Fringe 2019 – Connected: The Rock Musical.
-He never lets his studies get in the way of strengthening his skills and enjoys pushing his limits.
+Since diving into his passion for drama and musical theatre in high school, Nick hasn't stopped!
+He's performed in a number of plays and through he enjoys traditional theatre, his heart rests with singing.
+He will never forget his first musical Legally Blonde and has since performed twice at the Adelaide Fringe Festival.
+He never lets his studies get in the way of strengthening his skills and he enjoys pushing his limits.
+His 2019 highlights include a radio play of It's a Wonderful Life with Wings2Fly Theatre where he performed several roles, and Heathers The Musical with Segue Productions in the ensemble role of Preppy Stud.

 Over the past three years, she has been the lead vocalist for the 60’s band, The Highlights, performed in the 60s Down Under matinee series, and worked as a backing vocalist for the 2017 Adelaide Fringe show, A Tribute to George Harrison.
 With a background in jazz music, she was also given the opportunity to sing with the Lindy Hip Big Band for two years, and features on their CD.